Critical Information for Victims of Over-service at Kung Fu Saloon

 From 2016 to the present, Texan Kung Fu Saloon locations were investigated half a dozen times for potential violations of the Texas Alcoholic Beverage Code.

 Important note: A complaint against/investigation of Kung Fu Saloon doesn't guarantee its guilt or imply any patterns of TABC violations.
 Conversely, if investigators don't find evidence that a location violated the law, that doesn't mean the alleged violation did not take place.
-It's often tough to find proof that malfeasance took place.
+It's often tough to find proof that malfeasance took place in these situations.
 We're not here to accuse Kung Fu of anything specific; we're just reporting incidents put on the TABC's radar for one reason or another by concerned citizens and law enforcement agencies.

 Kung Fu Saloon Locations that Have Been Investigated by the TABC Since 2016